Child Development Center

 Our “Gan Yeladim”, Hebrew meaning children’s garden, is an integral component of our enriched curriculum.
 Through gardening and caring for the creatures inhabiting this space, the children learn Tikkun Olam (Repair of the Earth) as they plant and nurture the gardens and Tza’ar Ba’Alay Chayim (Compassion Towards Animals) when they leave an ant or bug on the ground instead of stepping on it.
 They also learn about Mitzvot (Good Deeds) as well as Ometz Lev (Courage) when they are able to watch a bee gather pollen and not run away in fear.

 In a nurturing environment, rich in Judaic tradition and multicultural acceptance, children gain confidence within themselves.
 As the children learn and experience the traditions of Judaism, they translate this into their everyday lives at school.
 The connection to and love for Israel is at the core our Jewish identity.
 A feeling of belonging to Israel is instilled because it gives the children a sense of pride, a connection to history, and a gathering place for all Jews.
-Our unique program, which focuses on Jewish values, is based on the principles of respect, responsibility and community with a foundation that views children as competent, capable, and enthusiastic to learn.
+Our unique program, which focuses on Jewish values, is based on the principles of respect, responsibility and community with a foundation that values children as full of wonder, resilient, and enthusiastic to learn.
+Children deserve to be in an environment that encourages respectful learning, values their discoveries, and nurtures their ideas.